OBJET D’ART EXCERPT

 He looked like… like… well, quite a bit like…

-of it.
-The version from his memory carried a slightly higher
+version of it.
+The version from his memory carried a

-underlying quiver, the aural equivalent to the mild tremors
+words bore an underlying quiver, the aural equivalent to

-in an octogenarian’s outstretched hand.
-This man’s voice
+the mild tremors in an octogenarian’s outstretched hand.

-carried no such tremor; it was rich and deep, bursting with
+This man’s voice carried no such tremor; it was rich and

-the vigor of youth.
-Despite these obvious differences, Sean
+deep, bursting with the vigor of youth.
+Despite these

 “Gramps?”